yschoeneberg/blast2taxonomy/README.md

         -l      Column number containing the length of the subject [4] -t      Number of threads [1]
         -s      Skip Taxonomy Database Update
-        -h      Display this help message
+        -f      Skip failed taxIDs and write these to 'failed_taxids.tsv' -h      Display this help message
 ```
 ## Citation